Bismo

-Bismo is a town in and the administrative centre of Skjåk municipality in Innlandet county, Norway.
-The village is located along the river Otta in the Ottadalen valley, about 40 km east of Grotli and about 17 km west of Fossbergom.
+Bismo is a village that serves as the administrative centre of Skjåk Municipality in Innlandet county, Norway.
+The village is located along the river Otta in the Ottadalen valley, about 40 km east of the village of Grotli and about 17 km west of the village of Fossbergom.

-The 1.23 km2 village has a population (2021) of 634 and a population density of 513 PD/km2.
+The 1.23 km2 village has a population (2024) of 631 and a population density of 513 PD/km2.

 The Norwegian National Road 15 runs through the village.
 The lake Aursjoen lies on the mountain plateau just north of the village and the mountain Tverrfjellet lies just south of the village.
 Skjåk Church lies just east of the village.

 Climate

 Data for nearby Bråtå weather station.
 Bismo has a dry summer subarctic climate (Dsc).
 Spring and early summer are the driest time of year and fall and winter are the wettest.
 The coldest month, January, averages -8.8 C while the warmest month, July, averages 11.7 C.